mikebarile/HairBNB/README.md

 ## Minimum Viable Product

-HairBNB is a full stack web application inspired by AirBNB built using Ruby on Rails and React/Redux.
+HairBNB is an AirBNB-inspired full stack web application that allows dog owners to send their furry friends on vacations to hosts' homes.
+The application was built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login